harishzetetic/tower-connect/client/readme.txt

 13. apply web accesability
 14. responsive understand grid
 15. apply the indexing concept for mongoDB calls, otherwise when collections grow queries will take too much time to process
+16. add a functionality where your share their listing in community

 Next Tasks